anseki/readline-sync/README.md

 input = readlineSync.promptSimShell([options])
 ```

-Display the prompt-sign that is similar to that of the user's shell to the user, and then return the input from user after it has been typed and an Enter key was pressed.
+Display the prompt-sign that is similar to that of the user's shell to the user, and then return the input from the user after it has been typed and an Enter key was pressed.
 This method displays the prompt-sign like:

 On Windows: